Visibility as Resistance: Why What We Wear Matters

 The Weapon They Can’t Confiscate

-These weren't fashion statements.
-They were weapons.
+These weren’t fashion choices.
+They were deliberate and powerful acts of resistance.

 Why Dictators Fear Your Message